anhnlh/federated-learning-project/README.md

 ## Instructions

+1. Download the instructor-provided FEMNIST dataset and named it `femnist_subset`
-1. Create a new virtual environment and install the dependencies in `requirements.txt`
+2. Create a new virtual environment and install the dependencies in `requirements.txt`
-2. Start the regular unpoisoned simulation by running this command
+3. Start the regular unpoisoned simulation by running this command

 ```
 flwr run